MasrourB/RecursiveTriangles/README.md

 These triangles will follow the mouse and change in size too.
 Feel free to play around with the code to your liking.
+However you will need the processing.jar library which is provided.